EanNewton/Awesome-Reading-List/README.md

 ## main() {

 This list is loosely organized into categories, not everything fits neatly and I have in cases chosen arbitrarily.
 Articles within sections are organized alphabetically.
+All links to other lists can be found under Reference Materials.

-The format is:
+The format for an entry is:

 `- Article Link - A brief description. (time to read, publication date).`

 The time to read is based on the median between a reading speed of 183 words per minute (wpm) and 234 wpm from [The Read Time](https://thereadtime.com/).

+Contributions are welcomed, please read the guidelines for doing so.

 ### Databases